arc53/llm-price-compass/README.md

 ## Contributing

 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for information about how to get involved.
 We welcome issues, questions, and pull requests.
+If you have insights on GPU comparisons, benchmarks, or AI model evaluations, please share them with our community.

 ## Llama 3.1 instruct 8b comparison